Ekoda/Monolith/README.md

 # Monolith Template

 This template provides a structured starting point for building a full-stack monolith application using Next.js, Prisma, and SQLite.
-It encapsulates a well-organized backend, a Prisma schema within a database folder, and API endpoints structured under the pages directory.
+It includes an organized backend, a Prisma db schema, and API endpoints structured under the pages directory.
 Initially configured with SQLite for ease of development, it allows for a smooth transition to more robust databases like PostgreSQL as your project scales.

 ## Table of Contents